 What caused Circuit City to fail?

-Back in the ’90s, they sold about $12 billion; a one-stop spot for appliances and electronics.
+In the 90s, they sold about $12 billion, a one-stop spot for appliances and electronics.
 As sales rose, the fundamentals of location were thrown aside to expand into more dicey locations.
 Their new CEO didn’t want to be in the appliance business and discontinued that department which made up 30% of sales.
-To save money, they literally fired their best salespeople and replaced them with cheaper untrained hourly employees.
+They fired their best salespeople to save money and replaced them with cheaper untrained hourly employees.

 Why did Radio Shack close stores?

-In the 80’s they were the 100-year-old company that had one of the first affordable home computers.
-They kept their innovative cellphones locked up in cases to sell only if someone with very deep pockets asked for them.
-By the mid-2000’s they moved cellphones to the front but by then the cell providers were opening their own stores.
-All their training went to techniques in order to qualify customers for a new cell phone activation.
+In the 80s, they were the 100-year-old company with one of the first affordable home computers.
+They kept their innovative cell phones locked up in cases to sell only if someone with very deep pockets asked for them.
+By the mid-2000s, they moved cell phones to the front, but by then, the cell providers were opening their own stores.
+All their training went to techniques to qualify customers for a new cell phone activation.